satyam16-ai/android-kotlin-template/SECURITY.md

 If you discover a security vulnerability, please:

 1. **DO NOT** open a public issue
-2. Email us at: security@yourproject.com
+2. Email us at: satyam16.security@gmail.com
+3. Or report privately via GitHub Security Advisories
-3. Include:
+4. Include:
    - Description of the vulnerability
    - Steps to reproduce
    - Potential impact